Innovation, Information and Technology

 Vetted educational technologies are one of the cornerstones of Kent Denver’s modern approach to learning.
 IIT helps ensure technology functions as it should, delivers or facilitates desired outcomes and—because learning is not confined to the classrooms here—is easy to use both at school and at home.

-In addition to managing the Duncan Center learning facility, IIT is responsible for maintaining the school’s computer network and telephone system, overseeing our technology purchase decisions, spearheading our one-to-one laptop program and supporting student, faculty and staff computer repair needs via an authorized, on-site Apple repair office.
+In addition to managing two libraries, two impact studios, a robotics laboratory, and a student-run cafe on site, IIT is also responsible for our virtual spaces as well, including our learning management and student information systems.
+In addition, it maintains the school’s computer network and telephone system, oversees our technology purchase decisions, spearheads our one-to-one laptop program and supports student, faculty and staff computer repair needs via an authorized, on-site Apple repair office.